karlyndiary/DA-Cheatsheet/Tableau/[12] Filtering & Sorting.md

   - Arrange the filters in the proper order
   - Don't use "All" in the filters where it has low cardinality

-- Convert date to continuous and keep it as a range filter
+- Convert the date to continuous and keep it as a range filter

+- Sorting
+  - 1st click: Descending
+  - 2nd click: Ascending
--
+  - 3rd click: Data Source